 - Bowser's line makes it even better:

 - Oh yeah, and Dimentio's Taking You with Me move that could only be canceled out BY MARRIAGE.
-I just find it cool he didn't rely on the heroes being dumb enough to do absolutely nothing, as most tend to do.
+He didn't rely on the heroes being dumb enough to do absolutely nothing, as most villains tend to do.